top of page

 Litha Summer Solstice poster.png

-Litha, also known as the Summer Solstice, is a pagan holiday marking the longest day of the year and the peak of summer, which was known to the Celtic Druids as "Alban-Heruin."
+Litha, also known as the Summer Solstice, is a pagan holiday marking the longest day of the year and the peak of summer, which was known to the Celtic Druids as "Alban-Heruin" ("The Light of Summer or The Light of the Shore").
 It's one of the eight sabbats in the Wheel of the Year, celebrated by modern neopagans, such as Wiccans.
 Litha is a time for celebrating the sun's power, fertility, abundance, and the turning of the seasons.
 Litha is a significant sabbat in Wiccan and pagan traditions, marking the height of summer and the sun's power.
 Thus, Litha is a time to honor the sun, its life-giving energy, and the abundance of the summer season.

 Litha Summer Solstice poster 2.png